Posters

 Abstract

 Background: In 2020, it was estimated that there were over 480 million cases of chronic obstructive pulmonary disease (COPD) worldwide.
-Up to 40% of COPD patients suffer from a certain degree of muscle atrophy.
+Up to 40% of COPD patients suffer from certain degrees of muscle atrophy.
 The severity of this muscle atrophy is normally correlated with an increased mortality rate among these patients.
 The goal of this study is to underline the causes of muscle atrophy/dysfunction in the COPD population and to investigate treatment options.

 Presentation Type